Coronavirus advice for veterinary professionals

 Employees in self-isolation are entitled to Statutory Sick Pay for every day they are in isolation, as long as they meet the eligibility conditions.
-Further roll out of testing may enable people to return to work sooner that 14 days if they receive a negative test.

 The BVA legal helpline is available to all members with any questions about the impact of Covid-19 on your business or employment rights.
 You may also want to take a look at the helpline Coronavirus FAQs.

 RSPCA have made temporary changes to their out-of-hours provision, which may have an impact on veterinary professionals.
 Full details of these changes, what impact they may have on vets, and who you can contact at RSPCA are available for members to view in this resource.